Is it rude to ask for money as a wedding gift?

 Some couples have come up with creative ways to ask for gifts, money, or charitable donations on their wedding invitations.
 The truth of the matter is that doing so is rude.
 Proper etiquette says that wedding gifts of any kind should never be mentioned on an invitation or even sent with the invitation.

-How do you politely ask for gifts?
+How do you politely ask for gifts on an invitation?

 Write “Gifts would be appreciated” on the invitation